MonashBioinformaticsPlatform/bio-ansible/README.md

 2b.
 Set up your [ssh-keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)
 2c.
 Edit `hosts` file to include the remote host IP addresses into the appropriate group
 3. Edit `group/all` file to include your username as `main_guy` variable
-4. Download any tar archives for non-FOSS software into `tarballs/` - see the section on [manually downloading tarballs](#manually-downloading-tarballs) below.
+4. Download any tar archives for non-FOSS software into `tarballs/` (or the path set in the `tarballs_path` variable) - see the section on [manually downloading tarballs](#manually-downloading-tarballs) below.

 #### Running the playbooks